 Employee Recognition: The Importance of Reward Programs

 Hospitals can choose to implement a formal or informal recognition program.
-Formal programs tend to be hospital-wide events that compliment the organization’s business goals and values—for example, employee of the month.
-Informal programs are usually department-run and encourage spontaneous appreciation and not usually measured or tracked.
-The biggest differences between hospitals are at the department level where programs are usually built to fit their unique needs.
+Formal programs tend to be hospital-wide events that complement the organization’s business goals and values—for example, an employee of the month.
+Informal programs are usually department-run and encourage spontaneous appreciation and not traditionally measured or tracked.
+The most significant differences between hospitals are at the department level, where programs are typically built to fit their unique needs.

-The truth is, success varies depending on the circumstances: cost, technologies available, number of staff members, time, etc, but today we’re going to cover four ways to improve or create a strong recognition and reward program regardless of the situation.
+The truth is, success varies depending on the circumstances: cost, technologies available, number of staff members, time, and more.
+Today we’re going to cover four ways to improve or create a strong recognition and reward program regardless of the situation.

 1. DESIGN IT CORRECTLY FROM THE START

 If you are going to measure the effectiveness and ROI of your program accurately, you have to strategize from the very beginning.
 What’s the big picture?
 What are you trying to achieve?
 How much are you willing to spend?
 This foundation will dictate the structure as well as the metrics you will use to report.
 In regards to design, how will you make it easy to digest and use, so it becomes a part of everyday life?
 Consider the level of technology you’ll need to monitor the program and distribute rewards accurately.
 The program will also need to be flexible enough to meet organization-wide and department-wide needs alike.
 It all begins with an examination of your goals and resources.

 Every employee needs to understand the importance of the program and how it works.
 Adoption starts with communication, training, and tracking.
 Make sure to include everyone in a leadership role (executives, department heads, supervisors) who would be responsible for giving out the rewards.
 The best way to achieve consistent and widespread participation is to make it top-of-mind throughout by communicating it over and over again.